freenas/freenas-docs/userguide/storage.rst

 in :ref:`Encryption` **before** attempting to replace the failed drive.
 Then, follow the steps 1 and 2 as described above.
 During step 3, you will be prompted to input and confirm the passphrase for the pool.
-Enter this information then click the "Replace Disk" button.
+Enter this information then click the :guilabel:`Replace Disk` button.
 Wait until the resilvering is complete.

 Next, restore the encryption keys to the pool.
 **If the following additional steps are not performed before the next reboot, you may lose access to the pool permanently.**

 #.
 Highlight the pool that contains the disk you just replaced and
-    click the "Encryption Re-key" button in the GUI.
+    click the :guilabel:`Encryption Re-key` button in the GUI.
 You will need to enter the *root* password.
     #ifdef truenas

     .. note:: A re-key is not allowed if :ref:`Failovers`